changeworld/azure-docs.ja-jp/articles/cdn/cdn-manage-expiration-of-blob-content.md

 <properties
- pageTitle="Azure CDN で Azure Storage BLOB コンテンツの有効期限を管理する | Microsoft Azure" description="Azure CDN キャッシュで BLOB の有効期限を制御するオプションについて説明します。" services="cdn" documentationCenter="" authors="camsoper"
+ pageTitle="Manage expiration of Azure Storage blob content in Azure CDN | Microsoft Azure" description="Learn about the options for controlling time-to-live for blobs in Azure CDN caching." services="cdn" documentationCenter="" authors="camsoper"